Documentation

 Yes

-Comma separated list of data member name and filter expression.
+Comma-separated list of data member names and filter expressions.

 Leave empty to handle all events.